-Status: Passed the Assembly with some bi-partisan support and is pending in the Senate.
+Status: Passed the Assembly Public Employment Committee on a party-line vote and is pending in Assembly Appropriations.

 Employee Information for Public Employers (SB 1173)

 Various public sector laws (e.g., the Meyers-Milias Brown Act) require covered public employers to provide certain labor representatives with information about newly-hired employees (e.g., names/addresses, job titles, etc.) within a certain amount of time following hire.
 This bill would generally authorize an exclusive representative to file an unfair labor practices charge with the Public Employment Relations Board for violating these requirements, and authorize civil penalties.